hchautran/rebuttal/ablation_study.md

 ### 1. Margin $m$

 To thoroughly understand how the parameter $m$ affects PiToMe's accuracy, we conducted several experiments with varying $m$ settings.
-We tested both the adaptive version, where $m$ is calculated as $0.9 - 0.9 \cdot l_i/l$, and the fixed version with $m$ values of $0.9$, $0.45$, $0.0$, and $-1.0$.
+We tested both the adaptive version, where $m$ is calculated as $0.9 - 0.9 \cdot l_i/l$, and the fixed version with $m$ values of $0.9$, $0.45$, $0.0$, and $-1.0$ for all layers.
 In this context, larger $m$ values indicate a tighter margin, while $m = -1.0$ means there is no margin at all, causing each token to consider all other tokens equally.

 ![Ablation study of parameter m ](figures/ablation_study_margin.png)